apache/flink-kubernetes-operator/docs/content.zh/docs/deployment/plugins.md

 `ScalingMetricsEvaluatorPlugin` is a pluggable component for providing custom scaling-metric evaluation logic on top of the metrics evaluated internally by the autoscaler.
 Custom metric evaluators are discovered through the [Plugins](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/filesystems/plugins) mechanism when running inside the Kubernetes operator, and through the standard Java `ServiceLoader` mechanism when running with `flink-autoscaler-standalone`.
 In both cases the implementation class must be registered in `META-INF/services`.

-For each evaluation cycle, the autoscaler invokes the custom metric evaluator selected via the `job.autoscaler.metrics.custom-evaluators` configuration option once per job vertex.
-The metrics returned by the custom evaluator are merged on top of the internally evaluated metrics, overriding or augmenting specific `ScalingMetric` values (e.g. `TARGET_DATA_RATE`, `TRUE_PROCESSING_RATE`, `CATCH_UP_DATA_RATE`).
+For each evaluation cycle, the autoscaler invokes every custom metric evaluator selected via the `job.autoscaler.metrics.custom-evaluators` configuration option once per job vertex.
+Plugins are chained in priority order (lower `priority()` values run first) and each plugin receives the metrics as already overridden by the previous one.
+The metrics returned by each plugin are merged on top of the internally evaluated metrics, overriding or augmenting specific `ScalingMetric` values (e.g. `TARGET_DATA_RATE`, `TRUE_PROCESSING_RATE`, `CATCH_UP_DATA_RATE`), so on a conflicting metric the later plugin wins.

 All `job.autoscaler.*` keys related to custom metric evaluators also support the legacy `kubernetes.operator.`-prefixed form as a fallback (for example, `kubernetes.operator.job.autoscaler.metrics.custom-evaluators`).
 The canonical key takes precedence on overlap.